RobMink/BabyBeltPro/README.md

 # BabyBeltPro
 BabyBelt Pro (V2.5 , see branches for V1 or V2)

 V2.5 changes - Print at 30 or 45 degrees.
 Better underbed, one Y linear rail.
 Better wire routing, Holes for run out and better mounting options for pi and more.
-Stronger bed tention system.
-Better gantry setup with X upgraded belt tention.
+Stronger bed tension system.
+Better gantry setup with upgraded X belt tension.
 Homes Y to bed.
 Kit Ready.
 TODO - better layout for slicer profiles, 30 vs 45.

 0.2 MM layer height, 5 walls, 18% or so infill.
 Parts say if they need supports or number count.

 I guess you can print it in anything other than TPU or PVA.
-I print most in PLA or PETG, Underbed must NOT be PLA for heat resistance reasons (ABS, PETG...
+I print mostly in PLA or PETG, Underbed must NOT be PLA for heat resistance reasons (ABS, PETG...
 Ok!)
 [Guided Firmware \*WIP\*](./documentation/Guided_Firmware_Readme.md)
 Klipper Documentation: [Here](documentation/Klipper/mods/TFT50.md)